How to create PDFs with React to PDF

 • Invoices or receipts — You can export invoice data filled out by a user in a web form into a downloadable PDF file.

-• Reports — Users may want to save dynamically generated data (like charts, graphs, or reports) as a PDF.
+• Reports and dashboards — Users may want to save dynamically generated data (like charts, graphs, or reports) as a PDF.

 • Certificates — If your application generates certificates, React to PDF allows you to provide users with downloadable PDFs based on their interactions.

-However, a key point to remember is that React to PDF generates PDFs using screenshots of your components, which means the PDFs are not vector-based.
-As a result, the text may blur upon zooming in, and the captured area may not include the entire web page, depending on scroll position.
+However, a key point to remember is that React to PDF generates PDFs using screenshots of your components, which means the PDFs aren’t vector-based.
+As a result, the text may blur upon zooming in, and the captured area may not include the entire webpage, depending on scroll position.

 Setting up the project with Vite